Dealing with probate can be a long and frustrating process. In this post, learn how to avoid probate court in Union County and surrounding areas!

 In North Carolina, it can be easier to avoid probate if the person passing away has only a small estate.
 To be considered small, the amount of the estate may not exceed $20,000 (net estate i.e. after paying debts, taxes, bills etc.) That amount climbs to $30,000 if the sole heir is the surviving spouse..

-It can be very beneficial for heirs to avoid the probate process in Union County.
+It can be very beneficial for heirs to avoid the probate process in Union County and surrounding areas.
 Between the fees, costs, and stress, the process can be daunting and overwhelming.
-If you want to learn more about how to avoid probate in Union County, reach out to us today!
+If you want to learn more about how to avoid probate in Union County and surrounding areas, reach out to us today!

-Contact us to learn more about how to avoid probate court in Union County!
+Contact us to learn more about how to avoid probate court in Union County and surrounding areas!

 Please note that we are not attorneys and that this information is relayed to you in good faith, but can in no circumstances be considered as legal advice.
 We would recommend that you always consult your attorney.